 BA (Hons) Graphic & Communication Design

-The course provides a studio and workshop atmosphere where the skills and disciplines of the graphic arts, e.g. digital, illustration and printmaking, can be fully explored.
-This is supported by state-of-the-art teaching facilities including specialised classrooms, workshops, printing room, photo studios and Apple Macintosh suites to ensure you get the finest experience.
-You will be introduced to the role of the contemporary graphic practitioner and will develop innovative and original ideas, whilst working with a range of processes and formats in response to the demands of the professional industry.
+The course provides a studio and workshop atmosphere where the skills and disciplines of graphic and communication design (e.g. digital, illustration and printmaking) can be fully explored.
+This is supported by state-of-the-art teaching facilities including specialised classrooms, workshops, a printmaking/bookmaking room, photography studios and Apple Mac suites, to ensure you get the finest experience.
+You will be introduced to the role of the contemporary graphic designer and will develop innovative and original ideas, whilst working with a range of processes and formats in response to the ever-changing demands of the professional industry.

 UCAS Code: W210

 The entry requirements for this course are 32 UCAS tariff points, a Level 3 qualification in a relevant subject or A Levels.
 Maths and English must be at a minimum of a grade 4.
 Significant relevant prior learning and experience will also be considered.
 You might be asked to submit a portfolio of work to support your application.

 On receipt of your application, you will be asked to provide a portfolio that demonstrates your ideas and abilities creatively.
 This may showcase work you have done at school or college, or alternatively this may capture independently devised projects.
 You will then be invited for interview in which you are able to discuss the course and ask any questions you may have.